 They work as a team with Dorothy forming the figures and Paul doing the polishing and finish work.
 They follow the traditional methods from the first gathering of the clay through processing it, forming the pieces, polishing, defining further, then firing, praying every step of the way.
 As Paul once said, "They come out different each time, with different faces.
 It's nice."
 Their creations range from miniatures to about 6 inches tall.
 Some of their nativities have up to 17 figures.

-Dorothy and Paul earned multiple 1st and 2nd Place ribbons at shows like the Eight Northern Pueblos Arts & Crafts Show, Santa Fe Indian Market, Heard Museum Guild Indian Art Fair & Market and the Gallup InterTribal Ceremonials.
+Dorothy and Paul earned multiple First and Second Place ribbons at shows like the Eight Northern Pueblos Arts & Crafts Show, Santa Fe Indian Market, Heard Museum Guild Indian Art Fair & Market and the Gallup InterTribal Ceremonials.